rschneider-chwy/cli-property-manager/README.md

 1. Determine how to handle any [custom user variables](#using-property-manager-user-variables).

-1. Run the `akamai property-manager import --network <network>` command to create a local instance of your Property Manager configuration.
+1. Run the `akamai property-manager import --network <Optional: network> --propver <Optional: propver>` command to create a local instance of your Property Manager configuration.

 1. In your project directory structure, navigate to the new `config-snippets` folder. <br> This folder contains a separate JSON-based configuration snippet for each rule in your property configuration.